 Pluggable Authentication: Best practice advice tailored to the pluggable authentication scheme of your environment.

-Flexible DB Access Control: Best practice advice pertaining to role and privilege management.
+Fine-grained Access Control: Best practice advice pertaining to role and privilege management.

 Secure Communication: Best practices regarding secure communication between the Management Service, Agent, and Enterprise Manager console.